Game description from the publisher:

 - A "Captured City" track lets all players see, at a quick glance, how close they are to victory or defeat.

-- A small number of cities have been removed from the map, and others added, to create a more strategically satisfying experience.
+- A few city locations have been removed, and others added, to create a different (possibly more balanced) play experience.

-- A deck of cards for the Invader players has been added to use as a rules option.
+- A deck of variant cards for the Invader players has been added to use as a rules option (equal to 1-2 balance levels).